A Survey on Transformer Compression: Architecture Preserved Compression

-\textbf{Quantization-aware training.} When compressing vision transformers to extremely low-bit precision, PTQ can not optimize the large quantization error with limited calibration images and suffers from significant performance reduction, thus QAT are urgently required for more accurate low-bit vision transformers.
-Q-ViT~\cite{li2022q_diff} finds that MSA and GELU are much sensitive to quantization, thus proposes a fully differentiable quantization method, which adopts head-wise bit-width and switch scale during quantization searching process.
-Quantformer~\cite{wang2022quantformer} takes the self-attention rank into consideration, and proposes to maintain the consistency between quantized and full-precision vision transformers.
-Besides, Quantformer presents the group-wise strategy to quantize feature of patches in different dimensions, where each group adopts different quantization parameters and the extra computation overhead is negligible.
-Based on the observation that the sever performance degradation suffers from the quantized attention map, AFQ-ViT~\cite{li2022q} designs an information rectification module and a distribution guided distillation during quantization training.
-The former one helps recover the distribution of attention maps with information entropy maximization in the inference, and the later one reduces the distribution variation with attention similarity loss in the backward.
+\textbf{Quantization-aware training.} When compressing vision Transformers to extremely low-bit precision, PTQ can not optimize the large quantization error with limited calibration images and suffers from significant performance reduction.
+As such, QAT is urgently required for more accurate low-bit vision Transformers.
+Q-ViT~\cite{li2022q_diff} finds that MSA and GELU are highly sensitive to quantization, and so proposes a fully differentiable quantization method that adopts head-wise bit-width and switch scale during the quantization searching process.
+Quantformer~\cite{wang2022quantformer} takes the self-attention rank into consideration, and proposes to maintain the consistency between quantized and full-precision vision Transformers.
+In addition, Quantformer presents the group-wise strategy to quantize feature of patches in different dimensions, where each group adopts different quantization parameters and the extra computation cost is negligible.
+Based on the observation that sever performance degradation suffers from the quantized attention map, AFQ-ViT~\cite{li2022q} designs an information rectification module and a distribution guided distillation during quantization training.
+The former helps recover the distribution of attention maps with information entropy maximization in the inference, and the latter reduces the distribution variation with attention similarity loss in the backward.
 Similar with FQ-ViT~\cite{lin2021fq}, I-ViT~\cite{li2023vit} also explores the integer-only quantization scheme for ViTs.
 I-ViT designs Shiftmax, ShiftGELU and I-LayerNorm to replace the vanilla modules with bit-wise shift and integer matrix operations in the inference, achieving $3.72-4.11\times$ acceleration compared to the floating-point model.
 OFQ~\cite{liu2023oscillation} finds that weight oscillation causes unstable quantization-aware training and leads to sub-optimal results, and the oscillation comes from the learnable scale factor and quantized query and key in self-attention.
-To address that, OFQ proposes statistical weight quantization to improve quantization robustness, and freezes the weights with high confidence and calms the oscillating weights with confidence-guided annealing.
+To address that, OFQ proposes statistical weight quantization to improve quantization robustness, freezing the weights with high confidence and calming the oscillating weights with confidence-guided annealing.
 For the query and key in the self-attention, OFQ presents query-key reparameterization to decouple the negative mutual-influence between quantized query and key weights oscillation.
-Similarly, VVTQ~\cite{huang2023variation} analyzes ViT quantization from the perspective of variation, which indicates that the data variance within mini-batch are much harmful to quantization and slow down the training convergence.
-To reduce the impact of variations in the quantization-aware training, VVTQ proposes a multi-crop knowledge distillation-based quantization methodology, and introduces module-dependent quantization and oscillation-aware regularation to enhance the optimization process.
+Similarly, VVTQ~\cite{huang2023variation} analyzes ViT quantization from the perspective of variation, which indicates that the data variance within mini-batch is much harmful to quantization and slow down the training convergence.
+To reduce the impact of variations in the quantization-aware training, VVTQ proposes a multi-crop knowledge distillation-based quantization methodology, and introduces module-dependent quantization and oscillation-aware regularization to enhance the optimization process.